davekinkead/school-performance/paper.coffee.md

 Because the causal impact of a school on student achievement is known by stipulation, we can assess how accurately empiric data about student achievement maps to the stipulated causal impact of the school - to our belief about school performance.
 If the inference mechanism from student result to school performance is warranted in the simulation when the causal mechanism is known by stipulation, then we have some grounds to be confident about the inference mechanism in the real world, additional confounders not withstanding.  _But if the inference isn't warranted when the causal mechanism is known, then it can't be warranted when the causal mechanism is unknown._  This simulation will therefore allow us to say when the student result to school performance inference _might_ be warranted, and when it _cannot be_ warranted.

-As will become obvious shortly, this article is different from typically philosophical fare.
+As will become obvious shortly, this article is different from typical philosophical fare.
 Written in [Literate Coffeescript](http://Coffeescript.org/), this article is simultaneously a philosophical argument and a computer simulation that demonstrates the claims of the argument.
 Literate Programming [@knuth1984] involves embedding computer code within a written argument and has much to offer scholarly writing.
 Firstly, it ensures that all assumptions of the model are explicit.
 Computer programs are deterministic, so all the instructions necessary for the simulation to run have to be explicitly documented.
-Literate Programming also allays concerns relating to validation and replication.
+Secondly, it allays concerns often directed at simulation -- the challenges of validation and replication.
 Often, simulations are 'black boxes' of code - opaque to the reader and reviewer alike.
 Because all the code necessary for the running simulation is embedded in the article, replication is as simple as following the installation instructions in the appendix.

+Lastly, it enhances the persuasiveness of argument.
+Compared to traditional static argument, the dynamic simulation offered in this paper allows the reader to experience the argument evolve from intial definitions as more premises are added.
+This is especially useful when dealing with counter intuitive results that might require considerable concentratio and reflection to accept [^persuasiveness].

+[^persuasiveness]: This is not to say that persuasion should trump logical entailment but that a persuasive and valid argument is better than a valid one alone.  @kahneman2011 (p9) for example attributes the broad appeal of his and Tversky's work on heuristics biases to the inclusion of demonstrations that the reader could experience themself.

 I make no assumptions about the reader's knowledge of computer programming.
 Code is indicated by `monospace font and indented blocks`, is written to be as informative as possible, and is fully described in the surrounding text.
 Any code that is not germane to the argument itself has been placed in the appendix.
 Coffeescript is used because it runs in any modern web browser and has a syntax close to natural language.
 Best viewed in HTML at [http://blind-review.github.io/school-performance/](http://blind-review.github.io/school-performance/) to take advantage of the interactive visualisations, a static but less engaging version of this article is available in PDF or print.

 ## A Model of School Performance

-We begin by modelling students.
+We begin by defining a model of students.
 Students have a level of academic achievement measured from a minimum of `0.0` to a maximum of `1.0`.
 Academic achievement is broadly construed and can be interpreted as any attribute of value that can be influenced by schooling.
 This achievement is randomly generated with a uniform distribution and is centred around a mean of `0.5`.

     class Student